 1400 Larimer St

-The Deal: Their bottomless margarita brunch for $35, which includes unlimited small plates, tropical mimosas, Bloody Marys and Marias, and beers.
-Every Saturday and Sunday from 10:30am-3:30pm, but there's a two-hour time limit, so plan accordingly.
+The bottomless brunch reigns in at $39, which includes unlimited small plates, tropical mimosas, margaritas, and Bloody Marys and Marias.
+It’s every Saturday and Sunday from 10:30am-2:30pm, but there's a two-hour time limit, so plan accordingly.

 1401 Curtis St